 If your goal is to get hired, then you’ve come to the right place.
-We will tell you how to write an effective CV that will increase your chances of getting hired (on top of getting the best profile pic that will also increase your chances of getting hired, hint: Check out How to take the best profile pic).
+We will tell you how to write an effective CV that will increase your chances of getting hired.
+You may also want to maximise your chances by reading our guide on how to take the best professional profile picture here.

 But what does an effective CV look like?
 What’s a DO and what’s a DON’T?
 What’s the perfect structure to highlight your best skills?
 Your Coople Team will introduce you to 5 tips on how to structure, design and write an effective CV with the sole – and most important goal – to get hired for missions.